 Ask for an opinion before deciding something for the child.
-It is more applicable for adolescents, who may feel irked when no one asks their preference before taking a decision for them.
+It is more applicable for adolescents, who may feel irked when no one asks about their preference before making a decision for them.
 For example, instead of jumping to a conclusion, “You need a new tuition.
 I will get it changed tomorrow”, you can say, “I don’t think this tuition is working out well.
 Shall we get it changed tomorrow?”
 It is an excellent way to teach the child decision-making, and invariably introduce him to the concept of being responsible.

 6. Listen when he says something:

 Good parenting is also about listening to your child with rapt attention when he has something to share.
 It includes his mundane narrative of the day and all his achievements, which all seem trivial but could mean a lot to the child.
 Do not brush aside his words to hear them another day or override it with something else like “I will listen to you later, first get your room cleaned!”
 That is disheartening, and although it is just a child, he does sense that you just behaved with him rudely.

 Appreciate your little one when he is truthful and honest.
 Children who are reprimanded for speaking the truth may eventually prefer a lie to save their skin.

 An action can talk louder than words, and it is perhaps the best way to make your child understand the importance of something.
 You set a positive example by practicing something that you always ask your child to do.
 Children learn healthy habits from parents and are less likely to adopt bad ones when their parents themselves refrain from it.